Beyoncé sets a new Grammy record, while Harry Styles wins album of the year

 Steve Lacy, who took home his first Grammy award earlier in the evening for best progressive R&B album for Gemini Rights, proved his TikTok hit "Bad Habit" as magnetic a live performance as it has become in viral videos, performing the funky hit in heels alongside Thundercat on bass.

 A brand-new honor called best song for social change was given to Iranian musician Shervin Hajipour for his protest song "Baraye," which was written in solidarity with Iran's "Woman, life, freedom" movement, and gained worldwide fans on social media.
-Hajipour is currently incarcerated in Tehran's notorious Evin prison; the award was presented by First Lady Jill Biden.
+Hajipour was unable to attend the ceremony, as he has been banned from leaving Iran while he awaits trial; the award was presented by First Lady Jill Biden.

 In another history-making moment, 2023 marked the first time that either an openly non-binary person or an openly transgender woman won a Grammy.
 Both glass ceilings were smashed when Sam Smith and Kim Petras were awarded best pop duo/group performance for their song "Unholy."
 (Musician Wendy Carlos won three Grammys in 1970 for her album Switched-On Bach, but she was not yet living publicly as a woman at that point.)